amperka/dht/README.md

 Copy lib/dht directory to /path/to/your/arduino-ide/libraries

-Usage example is in src/main.cpp
+Usage example is in src/example.ino

-If you're on Linux and prefer to work in console:
+If you prefer to work in console and have [ino](http://inotool.org) installed:

     # checkout the library
     git clone git@github.com:amperka/dht.git
     cd dht

-    # prepare cmake-based build environment
-    mkdir build
-    cd build
-    cmake ..

-    # build, upload and run picocom as serial monitor
+    # build, upload and run serial monitor
+    ino build
-    make upload
+    ino upload
-    make example-serial
+    ino serial

 License
 -------